 About Shawn Deane

-Shawn is General Counsel and leads the legal team at Ametros.
+Shawn Deane is General Counsel who leads the legal team at Ametros.
 He has over a decade of experience practicing law and in Medicare Secondary Payer (MSP) compliance as an industry thought leader.
 He was previously Vice President of Medicare Compliance & Policy at ISO Claims Partners.
 Prior to that he practiced insurance defense litigation and healthcare law.

 Shawn is a member of the Massachusetts Bar and is licensed in both state and federal courts in Massachusetts.
 His law degree is from the Massachusetts School of Law.
 He also holds a master’s in education from Cambridge College and undergraduate degree from Berklee College of Music.
 He resides north of Boston with his family and strives to live by the following: “Be Kind.
 Do Right.
 Serve Others.
 Work Hard.
 Have Fun.”